Lifeboats of the Titanic: Lifeboat 11 (starboard)

-On reaching the water, lifeboat number 11 was nearly swamped by a jet of water being pumped out from the ship to stem the flooding.
+On reaching the water, Lifeboat 11 was nearly swamped by a jet of water being pumped out from the ship to stem the flooding.
 Tempers flared among the crowded passengers, some of whom had to stand, as the boat was rowed away from the ship.
 Rosenbaum offered some levity by using her musical pig to entertain the children underfoot.
-The lifeboat was met by Carpathia at about 7:00 A.M.
+The lifeboat was met by Carpathia at about 7:00 a.m.

+Among the survivors in Lifeboat 11 were: